ektrah/nsec/docs/howto/generate-nonces.md

 2. The serialized sequence number is appended to the 4-byte IV.

-The following C# example shows this can be implemented with NSec:
+The following C# example shows how to implement this with NSec:

     {{Nonces: RFC 5288}}